Svalbard Case Study

 Buildings and Infrastructure

-Many domestic services such as freshwater and sanitation have to be provided above ground in insulated utilidors to minimise the risk of freezing pipes and thawing the permafrost.
-Runways are painted white to reflect the energy and reduce the transfer of heat from the sun.
+Many domestic services, such as freshwater and sanitation, have to be provided above ground in insulated utilidors to minimise the risk of freezing pipes and thawing the permafrost.
+Runways are painted white to reflect sunlight and reduce heat transfer.

 Utility pipes above ground in Svalbard